GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 DB2.10   &nbsp;&nbsp;Account creation was successful.<br />

 DB3.1   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Database Test 3**<br />
-DB3.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test database table consistancy when a users deletes their account.<br />
+DB3.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test database table consistency when a users deletes their account.<br />
 DB3.3   &nbsp;&nbsp;&nbsp;&nbsp;This test will simulate a user deleting their account to see if their data across all database tables is also deleted.<br />
 DB3.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs will be a delete account query.<br />
 DB3.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The outputs will be an remaining user data found.<br />